-Logo—A logo is not required.
+Logo - A logo is not required.
 Part D plans may elect to place their logo in this space.
 The name, address, and telephone number of the Part D plan must be immediately under the logo, if not incorporated within the logo.

-Date—Enter the month, day, and year that the notice is issued to the enrollee or the enrollee’s representative.
+Date - Enter the month, day, and year that the notice is issued to the enrollee, the enrollee’s prescriber, or the enrollee’s representative.

-Enrollee’s Name—Enter the enrollee’s full name.
+Enrollee’s Name - Enter the enrollee’s full name.

-Member’s ID Number—Enter the enrollee’s drug plan member ID number.
+MemberNumber - Enter the enrollee’s drug plan member identification number.
 This number should not include or be the enrollee’s Social Security Number or Health Insurance Claim (HIC) number.

-We have denied coverage of the following prescription drug(s) that you or your prescriber requested.
-List the denied prescription drug(s) that were requested by the enrollee or prescriber.
+We have denied coverage or payment for the following prescription drug or drugs that you or your prescriber requested.
+List the denied prescription drug or drugs requested by the enrollee or prescriber.

-We denied this request because—The Part D plan must provide a specific and detailed explanation of why the prescription drug is being denied, including a description of any applicable Medicare coverage rule or any other applicable Part D plan policy upon which the denial decision was based.
+We denied this request because - The Part D plan must provide a specific and detailed explanation of why the prescription drug is being denied, including a description of any applicable Medicare coverage rule or any other applicable Part D plan policy upon which the denial decision was based.
 The plan’s explanation must be written in a manner calculated to be understood by the enrollee.